The Ultimate Guide to Modern Solar Pool Heaters

 Q. Can I download your comprehensive manual before I purchase?

-A. Yes, in fact we highly recommend you check over the manual to get a good idea of installation requirements before you purchase.
+A. Yes, in fact, we highly recommend you check over the manual to get a good idea of installation requirements before you purchase.
 The manual can freely be downloaded from our EcoOnline download page.